waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Current Quest: The Mt.
 Moon Fossil
 - **Objective:** Find a fossil item to give to the Rocket Grunt at Mt.
 Moon B2F (30, 12).
-- **Current Plan:** Upon arriving at Mt.
-Moon, create the `map_interaction_planner` tool.
-Use it to test the hypothesis that an interactable rock formation gives the fossil.
+- **Current Plan:** Systematically check every 'impassable' tile (rock formation) in Mt.
+Moon using the `map_interaction_planner` tool to test the hypothesis that one is interactable.
+- **Progress:** All reachable rocks on Mt.
+Moon 1F are being checked.
+If this floor yields nothing, the search will continue on B1F and B2F.
 - **New Hypotheses (from Agent):**
     1. An interactable rock formation somewhere in Mt.
 Moon gives the fossil.
+(IN PROGRESS)
     2. A Pokémon with the Pickup ability can find the fossil.
     3. Using the move 'Dig' on a specific tile unearths the fossil.
     4. The Hiker at 1F (6, 7) moves after a different trigger (already tested post-Super Nerd, but keeping in mind).